The best local moving companies in Maine

 Before making your move, it’s helpful to understand how living expenses stack up between Maine and New York.
 From housing and income to taxes and unemployment rates, this side-by-side comparison gives you a clearer picture of the financial differences that may impact your budget and lifestyle.
 Take a look at how the two states compare across key cost-of-living factors:

-Maine | New York | |
+| Maine | New York | |

-Average rent cost | $1,009 | $1,507 |
+| Average rent | $1,009 | $1,507 |

-Average home cost | $401,297 | $482,742 |
+| Average home cost | $401,297 | $482,742 |

-Average income (per capita) | $68,251 | $81,386 |
+| Average income (per capita) | $68,251 | $81,386 |

-Cost of Living Index | 100 | 100 |
+| Cost of living index | 100 | 100 |

-Unemployment rate | 2.9% | 4.4% |
+| Unemployment rate | 2.9% | 4.4% |

-Average Sales Tax | 5.5% | 8.52% |
+| Average sales tax | 5.5% | 8.52% |

-State Income Tax | 5.8% | 10.9% |
+| State income tax | 5.8% | 10.9% |

 - New York has a higher unemployment rate than Maine by about 52%.
-This means that more people are out of work, so employers may have a larger pool of candidates to choose from, which can lead to a more competitive hiring processes.
+This means that more people are out of work, so employers may have a larger pool of candidates to choose from, which can lead to a more competitive hiring process.

 How life is different in New York vs. Maine

-New York | Maine | |
+| New York | Maine | |

-Population | 19,571,216 | 1,395,722 |
+| Population | 19,571,216 | 1,395,722 |

-Political leaning | Democratic 60-40 | Democratic 52.6-45.3 |
+| Political leaning | Democratic 60-40 | Democratic 52.6-45.3 |

-Summer high | 81ºF | 78ºF |
+| Summer high | 81ºF | 78ºF |

-Winter low | 16ºF | 7ºF |
+| Winter low | 16ºF | 7ºF |

-Annual rain | 44" | 46" |
+| Annual rain | 44″ | 46″ |

-Annual snow | 62" | 75" |
+| Annual snow | 62″ | 75″ |

-Crime index | 21.51 | 13.17 |
+| Crime index | 21.51 | 13.17 |

 - In New York, you’ll get about 44 inches of rain each year, almost the same as the 46 inches you’ve been used to in Maine.
-Although the total rainfall won’t change much with your move, keep in mind that when and how that rain fall might affect your daily routine.
+Although the total rainfall won’t change much with your move, keep in mind that when and how that rain falls might affect your daily routine.

 Comparing the pros of Maine vs. New York

-Pros of living in Maine | Pros of living in New York |
+| Pros of living in Maine | Pros of living in New York |

-Beautiful outdoors | Natural beauty |
+| Beautiful outdoors | Natural beauty |

-High quality | Arts |
+| High quality | Arts |

-Delicious fresh food | Ample economic opportunity |
+| Delicious fresh food | Ample economic opportunity |

-Ample economic opportunity | Abundant outdoor recreational opportunities |
+| Ample economic opportunity | Abundant outdoor recreational opportunities |

-Bountiful recreational opportunities | Distinct seasons |
+| Bountiful recreational opportunities | Distinct seasons |

 Comparing the cons of living in Maine vs. New York

-Cons of living in Maine | Cons of living in New York |
+| Cons of living in Maine | Cons of living in New York |

-Harsh winter weather | High tax burden |
+| Harsh winter weather | High tax burden |

-High tax burden | Rough winter weather |
+| High tax burden | Rough winter weather |

-Remote | High cost of living |
+| Remote | High cost of living |

-Limited job progression | Poor quality healthcare |
+| Limited job progression | Poor quality healthcare |

-Low diversity | Populous |
+| Low diversity | Populous |

 Other things to consider for your Maine to New York move

-- Parking permits: Some cities require a parking permit for moving trucks, so check your new neighborhood’s rules ahead of time to avoid last-minute hassles.
+- Parking permits: Some cities require a parking permit for moving trucks, so be sure to check your new local rules before moving day to avoid any surprises.

 - State licensing: New York requires moving companies to have a license and obtain a New York Department of Transportation (NYDOT) number.
-A NYDOT license ensures your mover is in compliance with the state's safety, insurance, and operational regulations.
-Make sure your moving company is fully licensed before you book.
+A NYDOT license ensures your mover is in compliance with the state’s safety, insurance, and operational regulations.
+Before you book, double-check that your moving company is properly licensed.

 - State regulator: Easily verify the status of a New York moving license anytime on the official state regulator’s website, here.

-- Change of address: Submit your USPS change of address form at least a week before your move.
-That way, once you’ve locked in your moving date, your mail will start forwarding to New York without a hitch.
+- Change of address: Submit your USPS change of address form at least one week before your move.
+Just set your official move date, and your mail will be forwarded to New York right on time.
 Get started here.

-- Mover's insurance: Federal law requires interstate moving companies to provide you with basic insurance, called "released value protection," free of charge.
+- Mover’s insurance: Federal law requires interstate moving companies to provide you with basic insurance, called “released value protection,” for free.
 Choose Released Value Protection for no-cost, minimal coverage from movers.
-They're responsible for a maximum of 60 cents per pound per article.
+They’re responsible for a maximum of 60 cents per pound per article.
 For comprehensive coverage, discuss alternatives with your moving company or consider a third-party insurance provider.

 Things to do in New York

-Get ready to discover all that New York has to offer.
-Here are some must-see places to check out in your new state:
+Get ready to discover New York.
+Check out these must-visit places in your new home state:

 Museums in New York